turbot/guardrails-samples/policy_packs/gcp/network/enforce_default_vpc_network_not_used_for_project/README.md

 category: ["public cloud"]
 icon_url: "/images/plugins/turbot/gcp.svg"
 brand_color: "#FF9900" # TODO: verify the brand_color
-display_name: "Enforce default VPC network is not used within GCP projects"
+display_name: "Enforce Default VPC Network to Not Be Used Within GCP Projects"
 short_name: "enforce_default_vpc_network_not_used_for_project"
-description: "Ensure that default VPC networks is not being used within GCP projects."
+description: "Ensure that the default VPC network is not being used within GCP projects."
 mod_dependencies:
   - "@turbot/gcp"
   - "@turbot/gcp-iam"
   - "@turbot/gcp-network"
 ---

-# Enforce default VPC networks is not used within GCP projects
+# Enforce Default VPC Network to Not Be Used Within GCP Projects

 This Policy Pack ensures that default VPC networks is not being used within GCP projects, using Terraform.
 It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect and delete default VPC networks.